 Type X is by no means 100-percent fireproof.
 Simply it is drywall that will stand up against flame longer than regular drywall.
 Also, just because an area is covered in Type X drywall does not ensure fire safety for that area, since fire can still find other pathways, such as vents, doors, gaps, cracks, and unblocked stud wall assemblies.

-If a conventional 1/2" thick sheet of drywall will stand up to 30 minutes of fire, then the added 1/8" found in the Type X drywall, along with its other properties, will increase your margin of safety to 60 minutes.
+If a conventional 1/2-inch thick sheet of drywall will stand up to 30 minutes of fire, then the added 1/8-inch found in the Type X drywall, along with its other properties, will double your margin of safety to 60 minutes.
 For this reason, fire-rated drywall is sometimes called one-hour fire wallboard.

-Places to Install Type X Drywall
+Where to Install Type X Drywall

-In residences, fire rated drywall is typically required by building codes to be installed in a few of these places:
+In residences, fire-rated drywall is typically required by building codes to be installed in a few of these places:

-- Near furnace and utility rooms.
+- Near furnace and utility rooms

 - Places where a wood stove is used